 Image File Types That are Used in Websites

 Recently, scientists have taken the time to research the attention span of a person today.
 They found that you have 8 seconds before a person’s mind starts to wander to other topic.
 20 years ago, it was 14 seconds.
-Chances are, if you are reading this that your mind has already moved on to at least 1 – 2 other topics and you had to force yourself back to reading the content, if you are still interested in it.
+Chances are, if you are reading this that your mind has already moved on to at least 1 – 2 other topics.
+You had to force yourself back to reading the content.

 8 Seconds, That is It.